 Our fossil unit is all about learning how fossils form, where we can find them, and turning into paleontologists.
-Part of that is getting out hands dirty carefully digging up fossils.
+Part of that is getting our hands dirty, carefully digging up fossils.
 Another part is making those fossils to dig up!
-For this we looked at mold and cast fossils that can easily be made out of our fossil salt dough.
+For this, we looked at mold and cast fossils that can easily be made out of our fossil salt playdough.

 Once you have your desired items you can just press them firmly into a ball of the bone dough, and remove.
 Voila!
 You have a mold fossil for your collection!
 Then you just bake the mold at 150F for an hour or let it dry overnight.
 To make a cast fossil press a ball of dough into your mold fossil and left dry!